About the Radio Collection

-From Dad and Dave to Hamish and Andy, the NFSA’s radio collection spans the period from the first quarter of the 20th century to today.
+The NFSA’s radio collection spans the first quarter of the 20th century to today.

 The NFSA collects and preserves titles created for Australian commercial and community radio stations and networks.
-Thanks to the generosity of collectors, producers and stations the collection includes a wide variety of genres from drama serials, variety and quiz shows, jingles, news and current affairs, talk shows, documentaries, sport and inaugural broadcasts to recordings of significant events and natural disasters.
+Thanks to the generosity of networks, stations, collectors and producers the collection includes a wide variety of genres from drama serials, variety and quiz shows, jingles, news and current affairs, talk shows, documentaries, sport, inaugural broadcasts and podcasts to recordings of significant events and natural disasters.

-Contemporary programs include breakfast and drive shows from commercial networks and producers.
-We hold the archive of programs by Hamish and Andy, significant events such as Australia Day programs broadcast by Radio Redfern in 1988 and reportage of natural disasters like the 2009 Victorian bushfires.
-As well as recordings, the collection includes a unique collection of radio-related scrapbooks, scripts and photographs.
+We hold 1970s rock music specials and social issues programs produced by 2SM while our 2UE material includes compilations of historically significant events from the 1950s to early 2000s, broadcasts by radio legends John Laws and Bob Rogers, and celebrity interviews with Don Lane.
+We hold the archive of programs by Hamish and Andy, significant events such as Australia Day programs broadcast by Radio Redfern in 1988, 3CR coverage of the Franklin Dam blockade and reportage of natural disasters like the 2009 Victorian bushfires.
+As well as recordings, we also hold a unique collection of radio-related scrapbooks, scripts and photographs.

 Given the large size of Australia’s commercial and community radio sectors, the NFSA focuses its program selection on titles with cultural, historic and aesthetic significance, guided by the NFSA collection policy.
 The collection aims to illustrate the diversity of Australian radio production, developments in the industry and its history.